• Facebook

 How do you make beef fried rice?

 Start by making a simple marinade, then add cubes of steak to the marinade.
 While the steak is in the marinade, prepare the rest of the ingredients.
-When you’re ready to start cooking, brown the meat in a little oil in a large pan.
+When you’re ready to start cooking, brown the meat in a little oil in a large skillet or a wok if you have one.
 Remove the steak from the pan, then add the vegetables and eggs.
 After the veggies and eggs are ready, return the steak to the pan along with cooked white rice, toasted sesame oil and soy sauce.
 Cook until everything is coated in sauce.
 Next, add a sprinkling of sliced green onions, then serve and enjoy.

 Process shows showing steak being marinated and vegetables and eggs cooked.